 Modern eCommerce platforms make it easy to handle the technical side of things.
-But building an online store which aligns with your business plan while maximizing revenue requires careful planning.
+But building an online store which aligns with your business plan while maximising revenue requires careful planning.
 Below, you'll find tips on how to navigate these challenges in order to create an online store tailored to your brand's needs.

 Why Create an Online Store?